gfonsecabr/shadoks-CGSHOP2022/README.md

 Software of the team Shadoks for the the CG:SHOP 2022 challenge [Minimum Partition into Plane Subgraphs](https://cgshop.ibr.cs.tu-bs.de/competition/cg-shop-2022/#problem-description)

 ## Installation
-Our software does not have any dependences.
+Our software does not have any dependencies.
 To compile our code, simply do
 ```bash
 mkdir build
 cd build